summitmman/form-builder/README.md

 - [X] multiple v-model support
 - [X] dynamic text support
 - [X] dynamic props support
+- [ ] manage typeof string dependency
 - [ ] Support IForm to give initial set of ref variables
 - [ ] v-if
 - [ ] v-for

+### Findings
+Ref when passed through an object and not directly returned to the template does not get opened by vue Hence when vue encounters a variable which is not opened it simply prints the __value which is the value with double quotes To resolve this we had to create Renderer components which simply return the ref variables inside the object to the template or open it ourselves using the reactive construct